mzahana/indoor-nav-at-risclab/demo1.md

 In this demo we will learn two things,
 * Sending high-level commands  from *MATLAB* to Pixhawk, using *MATMAV*
-* getting image live stream from ODROID which is mounted on a quadcopter.
+* Getting live stream ofimages from ODROID which is mounted on a quadcopter.